graphcommerce-org/graphcommerce/docs/content/getting-started/create.md

 - Install and use node 14: `nvm install 14 && nvm use 14`
 - Install yarn: `npm install --global yarn`

+If you are using an Apple M1 chip, for anything under nvm v15, you will need to install node using Rosetta 2.
+You can do this by running the nvm installation commands inside the Rosetta 2 shell.

+- Run shell under Rosetta 2: `arch -x86_64 zsh`
+- Install yarn: `nvm install 14 && nvm use 14`

 # Step 1: Create a new GraphCommerce app

 ### Download the example